ganeshpatil0112/Employee-Managment-System/README.md

 # Employee-Managment-System

-Emplyee Managment System using Python, HTMLl, PostgreSQL, Flask, Flask-SQLAlchemy.
+Emplyee Managment System using Python, HTML, PostgreSQL, Flask, Flask-SQLAlchemy.

 Create Employees and Department table in PostgreSQL by and perform various operations like insert, show_table, update, delete, sort, select using Python, Flask, Flask_SQLAlchemy.